TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Methodology

 Both the traditional convolutional layer and the TFconv layer can be conducted by frequency response analysis, yet there still exist some differences in their results.
-The C-FR and O-FR of traditional convolutional layer and TFconv layer with STTF kernel are shown in Fig. \ref{fig:Comparison FR}.
-The C-FR of the traditional convolutional layer, shown in Fig. \ref{fig:Comparison FR} (a), exhibits a random and uniform distribution, which is difficult to identify the focusing frequency area.
-While the TFconv layer, shown in Fig. \ref{fig:Comparison FR} (b), is controlled by the kernel function and has a clear frequency preference, where the focusing frequency area can be identified and used for interpreting.
+The C-FR of the traditional convolutional layer, shown in Fig. \ref{fig:Comparison FR} (a), presents a random distribution, which is difficult to identify the focusing frequency area (i.e., the passband frequency of the FIR filter).
+While the TFconv layer, shown in Fig. \ref{fig:Comparison FR} (b) and (c), is controlled by the kernel function and has a clear frequency preference.
+Without considering the modulo operation, the TFconv layers are equivalent to a series of bandpass FIR filters, and different channel focuses on a different frequency.
+The O-FR of the traditional convolutional layer and TFconv layer are shown in Fig. \ref{fig:Comparison FR} (d).
+Compared with the traditional convolutional layer, the focusing frequency area of the TFconv layer can be identified more easily and used for interpreting the frequency foundation of CNN models.